viirya/cozy-script/README.md

 # CozyScript

 CozyScript is a fork of CoffeeScript.
-It currently adds the syntax of backcall function.
+It currently adds some features from the descendants of CoffeeScript such as LiveScript.
+Those features include backcall function, implicit function call.

 ## Backcall examples